Gen081/Monolith-Application/README.md

 Let's talk about this diagram in details.

 **a.
+Client:** The client makes a request over port 80 to the load balancer.

+**b.
+Load Balancer:** The load balancer distributes requests across all available ports.

+**c.
+Target Groups:** Instances are registered in the application's target group.

+**d.
+Container Ports:** Each container runs a single application process which binds the node.js cluster parent to port 80 within its namespace.

+**e.
+Containerized node.js Monolith:** The node.js cluster parent is responsible for distributing traffic to the workers within the monolithic application.
+This architecture is containerized, but still monolithic because each container has all the same features of the rest of the containers.

+### What is Amazon Elastic Container Service?

+**a.
 Client:** The client makes traffic requests over port 80.

 **b.
 Load Balancer:** The ALB (Amazon Load Balancer) routes external traffic to the correct service.
 The ALB inspects the client request and uses the routing rules to direct the request to an instance and port for the target group matching the rule.